tkw1536/inform.everyone.wtf/static/index.md

 Not all my sites use cookies.
 In principle only sites not intended for the general public (such as those that require a login) use cookies.
 However there are some exceptions.
-If a site uses cookies, the link to this document will contain the text ```This site makes use of cookies for essential features. ```.
+If a site uses cookies, the link to this document will contain the text ```This site makes use of cookies for essential features ```.